Out Of Country Drivers

 Australia, Austria, Belgium, France, Great Britain, Germany, Isle of Man,

-Japan, Korea, Northern Ireland, Republic of Ireland and Switzerland.
+Japan, Korea, New Zealand, Northern Ireland, Republic of Ireland and Switzerland.

 2 If the original licence is